GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-production.md

 ### Find the user id for a 500 error in production.log

-Click on the name of the error in NewRelic to get a more detailed view.
+Click on the name of the error in New Relic to get a more detailed view.

+We add user_id as a custom attribute in New Relic.
+Scroll down in Attributes on the New Relic error page to see if it is available.
+If not, look for the error in production.log as follows.

-At the top of that page, find the approximate time of the error.
-Note timezones for both NewRelic and AWS and convert if needed.
+At the top of the New Relic error page, find the approximate time of the error.
+Note timezones for both New Relic (usually local) and AWS (usually UTC) and convert if needed.

 Note the path, if it wasn't from a worker.
 Change the `filter` line below to match error status and path.